Cubeir/Vanilla-RTX/README.md

 [License](https://github.com/CubeIR/Vanilla-RTX/blob/master/LICENSE.txt)

 ## Tip
-If you are experiencing low frame rate, [disable Minecraft's VSync](https://youtu.be/E-gANUpoMus?t=12), you can keep VSync on in your graphics card control panel.
+If you are experiencing low frame rate, [disable Minecraft's VSync](https://youtu.be/E-gANUpoMus?t=12), you can keep VSync on in your graphics card control panel, this will also help reduce input latency in Minecraft RTX.